trento-project/web/api-reference.md

   - [Trento.Clusters.Events.ClusterDetailsUpdated](Trento.Clusters.Events.ClusterDetailsUpdated.md): This event is emitted when cluster details are updated.

   - [Trento.Clusters.Events.ClusterDiscoveredHealthChanged](Trento.Clusters.Events.ClusterDiscoveredHealthChanged.md): This event is emitted when the discovered health of a cluster changes.
+  - [Trento.Clusters.Events.ClusterDistributedHealthChanged](Trento.Clusters.Events.ClusterDistributedHealthChanged.md): This event is emitted when the distribution of ASCS/ERS nodes in a cluster changes.
+Only applicable for ASCS/ERS clusters.

   - [Trento.Clusters.Events.ClusterHealthChanged](Trento.Clusters.Events.ClusterHealthChanged.md): ClusterHealthChanged event

   - [Trento.Clusters.Events.ClusterHostStatusChanged](Trento.Clusters.Events.ClusterHostStatusChanged.md): When a host's cluster status changes, from online to offline or vice versa,

   - [Trento.Clusters.Events.ClusterRegistered](Trento.Clusters.Events.ClusterRegistered.md): This event is emitted when a cluster is registered.

+  - [Trento.Clusters.Events.ClusterReplicationHealthChanged](Trento.Clusters.Events.ClusterReplicationHealthChanged.md): This event is emitted when the replication health of a cluster changes.
+Only applicable for HANA clusters.

   - [Trento.Clusters.Events.ClusterRestored](Trento.Clusters.Events.ClusterRestored.md): This event is emitted after a cluster is restored from a deregistered state